English muffin breakfast box is assembled in minutes and makes eating breakfast on the go healthy and delicious!

 Don't forget to pin this recipe to save it for later!

-How to assemble this english muffin breakfast box recipe
+How to assemble this breakfast box

 - sprouted whole grain english muffins- you can use regular, you can use a bagel, you could use regular toast or even sweet potato toast!